joesinghaus/Blades-template/README.md

 This is a template for creating a derivative of the character sheet for Blades in the Dark for use on Roll20.
 If you have any questions, feel free to contact me on Discord @deceptive.duality#6358.

+If you want to see an example of a complete sheet created from this template, have a look at the [A Nocturne](https://github.com/joesinghaus/Blades-template/tree/A-Nocturne) branch of this repository.

 ## Changelog

 ### June 2, 2018